 Negative Calorie Foods

 Negative calorie foods are an intriguing concept: you eat them and they burn more calories than they contain.
-Here is why they don’t work and still can help you in losing weight.
+Here is why they don’t work and can still help you lose weight.

 The Concept Of Negative Calorie Foods

-The reasoning of negative calorie food fans now goes as follows: Because celery has so much fiber and is hard to digest, the process of digestion costs the body more than those nine kcal.
+The reasoning of negative calorie food fans goes as follows: as celery has so much fiber and is hard to digest, the process of digestion costs the body more than those 9 kcal.

-Still, although these foods don’t truly do what they are advertised with, they can still help you in losing weight.
+Although these foods don’t do what they are advertised with, they can still help you lose weight.

-Negative calorie food lists usually contain vegetables and fruits and mostly these are high in volume, but low in caloric content.
+Negative calorie food lists usually contain vegetables and fruits.
+These are high in volume, but low in caloric content.
 By switching to these foods, you don’t burn more than they contain, but they may have a lot fewer calories than what you used to eat.

-As an example, and going back to the celery, a 2.2 oz stalk of it has 9 kcal, while a 2.2 oz chocolate bar has around 300.
-If you manage to eat ten of those celery stalks you consume approximately 90 kcal, while for the chocolate bars it is 3,000.
+A 2.2 oz stalk of celery has those 9 kcal, a 2.2 oz chocolate bar has around 300.
+If you manage to eat ten celery stalks you consume approximately 90 kcal.
+Eat ten chocolate bars and it’s 3,000.

 Video